How do you measure the success of the website project?

 - User feedback: Collecting feedback from users through surveys, user feedback recordings, or other methods can provide valuable insights into how well the website is meeting their needs and expectations.

-- Return on investment (ROI): If the website is a business investment, measuring the return on investment can help determine the success of the project.
+- Return on Investment (ROI): If the website is a business investment, measuring the return on investment can help determine the success of the project.
 This can be done by comparing the revenue generated by the website to the cost of the project.

 - Social media metrics: If the website is intended to drive social media engagement, metrics such as social media followers, likes, shares, and comments can be used to measure success.